-- "Basic Windows Installation" below

-- "Basic Unix/Linux Installation" on page 21
+- "Basic Windows Installation" on the next page - "Basic Unix/Linux Installation" on page 21

-- 5. Configure the secure messaging system (SMS).
+5. Configure the secure messaging system (SMS).

-Refer to "Secure Messaging" on page 32, "Messaging Mode Configuration" on page 33, and "Configuring Session Protection" on page 34.
+Refer to "Secure Messaging" on page 33, "Messaging Mode Configuration" on page 33, and "Configuring Session Protection" on page 34.